Mike Thibault: Career

 Thibault returned to the NBA during the league's 1997-98 season and, through 2003, served as a scout and assistant coach for each of the Atlanta Hawks, New York Knicks, and Seattle SuperSonics; most prominently, Thibault spent four seasons with the Milwaukee Bucks as an advisor and assistant to George Karl.

 Thibault was hired by the Sun in March 2003 to replace Dee Brown; Thibault garnered the WNBA Coach of the Year Award subsequent to the 2006 season, when he led the Sun to the Eastern Conference finals.
 Thibault would again win the award in 2008 with the Sun.

 On December 18, 2012, Thibault was introduced as the new head coach & general manager of the Washington Mystics.
 He led a revival of the team, getting them to the playoffs and earning a win there for the first time since 2004.
 For his efforts, Thibault once again earned the Coach of the Year award, joining Van Chancellor as the only coaches to win the award three times.

 On July 7, 2018, when the Mystics beat the Los Angeles Sparks, Thibault became the first WNBA coach to reach 300 wins.

+In 2019, Thibault finally won his first WNBA championship as a head coach.
+He guided the Mystics to the team's first-ever championship in the 2019 WNBA Finals, as they defeated the Connecticut Sun.
+After the 2022 season, Thibault retired as head coach of the Mystics but remained general manager.
+His son, Eric, succeeded him as head coach.
+Both were relieved of their duties on October 23, 2024, following the WNBA season.

+Basketball

-USA Basketball
+USA

 Thibault served as an assistant coach for the USA National team in 2006, a team in transition.
 Lisa Leslie, who had led the team in scoring in the 2004 Olympics, the 2002 World Championships, the 2000 Olympics, the 1998 World Championships, and the 1996 Olympics was no longer on the team.
 Sheryl Swoopes was available but hampered by injuries, with Staley transitioning from player to coach.
 Newcomers Sue Bird, Candace Parker and Diana Taurasi picked up the slack, but it was a team in transition.
 As an additional challenge, some members of the squad were unable to join the team for practices due to WNBA commitments.
 The team started out strong, winning each of the six preliminary games, including the game against Russia.
 In the quarterfinals, the USA team beat Spain 90–56.
 The semifinal was a rematch against Russia, but this time the Russian team prevailed, 75–68.
 The USA faced Brazil in the bronze medal game, and won easily 99–59.